chetanyb/hardwar2.0/README.md

       docker-compose down
       ```
 7. Access your cockroachdb and create new user and fill in the details in your backend/.env
-8. Run the database scripts
+8. Run the database scripts to create the required tables within your cockroachdb database
    ```bash
    node backend/scripts/createuserTable.js
    node backend/scripts/createLandsTable.js